xpl/panic-overlay/README.md

-# panic-overlay
+# panic-overlay 💥✨

-A lightweight standalone alternative to `react-error-overlay` that is not tied to React and works with any framework or even without one.
+A lightweight standalone plain JS alternative to `react-error-overlay` that is not tied to React / Webpack and works with any framework or even without one.

+If you miss that thing from `create-react-app` but do not want to use that framework (e.g. you want to use [Parcel](https://parceljs.org/) as a lightweight alternative) — here you go!

 - Displays runtime errors in browsers
 - Full sourcemap support (shows original code, not transpiled)